apigee/devrel/tools/apigee-x-trial-provision/README.md

 ## Troubleshooting section

-### Send request to a private endpoint
+### Test connectivity from proxy VM to private Apigee endpoint

 1. In the GCP Console, Open Compute Engine/Instance templates page.

-1. Click at the apigee-proxy-us-central1 template to open its properties.
+1. Click on the apigee-proxy-[region] template

 1. Identify and make a note of the `Custom Metadata` section property called `ENDPOINT`, an IP address that server API requests.